Trial Search Results

 for subject to receive ruxolitinib within the first 168 days on the study.

-standard-of-care therapy for 112 days immediately up to the enrollment date.
+2. on a stable daily dose for at least 112 days (16 weeks) immediately up to the

 4. Subject use of ESAs or androgenic steroids ≤ 112 days immediately up to the enrollment